NLP2425/NLPproject/Machine Learning/READEME.md

 ## New code
 In the initial code, we were unable to achieve satisfactory scores, so we made certain modifications.
 The following changes were introduced in the updated code:

+* We combined all three training sets into a single dataset to evaluate whether this would lead to improved results.
+* We used the SVM algorithm for this experiment.

 * `max_iter=5000` in **Logistic Regression**
 * `kernel='rbf'` in **SVM**
 * `TfidfVectorizer(max_features=5000, ngram_range=(1, 3))`

 Updated code: [https://github.com/NLP2425/NLPproject/blob/main/Machine%20Learning/corrected%20version.ipynb](https://github.com/NLP2425/NLPproject/blob/main/Machine%20Learning/corrected%20version.ipynb)